 The opioid epidemic is still going strong.
-The main drivers of this crisis are synthetic opioids, and they are causing the majority of overdose deaths.
+The main drivers of this crisis are synthetic opioids, causing most overdose deaths.
 In 2020, 91,799 people overdosed on opioids in the United States.
-The need for treatment continues to affect a large portion of the population, and many treatment centers use suboxone for this purpose.
+The need for treatment continues to affect many of the population, and many treatment centers use suboxone.
 However, people often wonder how long suboxone will stay in their systems because it is a semi-synthetic opioid, so we will examine this question now.

 How Long Does Suboxone Stay in Your System?

 You will feel the effects of suboxone for 24 hours, but it will remain in your system for five and eight days if you are healthy.
 If you have been diagnosed with severe liver disease, the effects will remain between seven and 14 days.

 Suboxone is a prescription drug that the FDA approved to treat opioid use disorder.
 According to the Drug Enforcement Administration or DEA, it is classified as a “Schedule III” substance with moderate to low potential for causing users to develop a psychological or physical dependence.
 It is either prescribed as a tablet or a sublingual strip that contains the following:

 Naloxone is an opioid antagonist.
 An antagonist attaches to the opioid receptors in the brain so that it can keep opioids from activating them.
 It causes the user not to experience the effects of opioids.

 Buprenorphine is a partial opioid agonist.
 A partial opioid agonist activates some of the opioid receptors in the brain, so the user will feel effects similar to those of opioids.
 However, they will experience these effects to a lesser extent.